michaeljoyce217/Galvanize_DSI_Capstone_Project/readme.md

 ## Analysis of results

 The models were evaluated using several metrics.
-* R-squared (R2)- explains the percentage of variance in the target variable explained by the model
+* R-squared score (R<sup>2</sup>)- explains the percentage of variance in the target variable explained by the model
 * Mean average error (MAE)- a measurement of error of the model, less affected by outliers (large errors)
 * Root Mean square error (RMSE)- a measurement of error of the model, more affected by outliers (large errors)

 The first train and test setup involved the usual test-train-split on all of the data.
 The results are given.

 Central Business District
-* R2 = 0.452914786444
+* R<sup>2</sup> = 0.443796496866 (10.62 crimes expected in a given 12 hour day segment)
-* MAE = 2.97881997854
+* MAE = 3.00336262749
-* RMSE = 3.82938893608
+* RMSE = 3.86116934581

-All other neighborhoods
+All other neighborhoods (2.43 crimes expected in a given 12 hour day segment)
-* R2 = 0.30417653767054731
+* R<sup>2</sup> = 0.303793264968
-* MAE = 1.10146954427
+* MAE = 1.10269428461
-* RMSE = 1.52630997545
+* RMSE = 1.53165706421

 The second train and test setup involved training the model on the data from 2003 to 2016 and using the data from 2017 as the test set.

-Central Business District
+Central Business District (10.62 crimes expected in a given 12 hour day segment)
-* R2=0.31603303901865065
+* R<sup>2</sup>=0.325395926483
-* MAE=3.58505860289
+* MAE=3.57703058948
 * RMSE=4.62383884462

-All other neighborhoods
+All other neighborhoods (2.43 crimes expected in a given 12 hour day segment)
-* R2 = 0.27866945771134088
+* R<sup>2</sup> = 0.271621152143
-* MAE = 1.05137735611
+* MAE = 1.06448260918
-* RMSE = 1.44359975183
+* RMSE = 1.45063549814

 <br>

 ## Comparison to a less engineered dataset (THINKING OF PUTTING THE ACTUAL SCORES HERE IN THE APPENDIX)

 In both setups, the results weren't striking outside the Central Business District but these are relatively low crime areas to begin with (2.43 property crimes per day segment on average).
-The results were far better in the high crime Central Business District (10.59 property crimes per day segment on average), which supports the validity of the model.
+The results were far better in the high crime Central Business District (10.62 property crimes per day segment on average), which supports the validity of the model.

 <br>

 All of these setups were then further evaluated.
 This involved training the same models on the same setups but with a minimal dataset.
-This dataset consisted solely of the police data with some basic feature engineering.
+This dataset consisted solely of the Vancouver Police Department data with some basic feature engineering.

 * Day of week added only
 * Same day segmentation as above
 * Same neighborhood segmentation as above

-The first train and test setup involved the usual test-train-split on all of the data.
+The train and test setup involved the usual test-train-split on all of the data.
 The results are given.

-Central Business District
+Central Business District (10.62 crimes expected in a given 12 hour day segment)
-* R2 = 0.4404134166445236
+* R<sup>2</sup> = 0.433509761701
-* MAE = 3.00166645333
+* MAE = 2.97317258664
-* RMSE = 3.84530425352
+* RMSE = 3.82057882326

-All other neighborhoods
+All other neighborhoods (2.43 crimes expected in a given 12 hour day segment)
-* R2 = 0.29950300823917786
-* MAE = 1.10348459841
-* RMSE = 1.52476447252

-The second train and test setup involved training the model on the data from 2003 to 2016 and using the data from 2017 as the test set.

-Central Business District
-* R2 = 0.33075163983589795
+* R<sup>2</sup> = 0.226077337043
-* MAE = 3.58069969465
+* MAE = 1.15953749966
-* RMSE = 4.57381700885
+* RMSE = 1.60176260601

-All other neighborhoods
-* R2=0.26924793183618834
-* MAE=1.05867743692
-* RMSE=1.45299682284

-It was initially a shock to note that the metrics were very similar with or without the new data being considered.
+It was initially a concern to note that the metrics were very similar with or without the new data being considered.
 This might imply that the added data was unnecessary.
 However, the feature importance varied greatly between the models, particularly in the high crime Central Business District (see appendix).
 In the Central Business District, using the model with extra data, the initial VPD data features were not ranked very highly in importance relative to the features from the added data.

 This implies that there may be significant predictive gains to be made with further investigation.
 Moreover, it seems like there is a better chance of further improvements with the extra datasets.